How to Chalk Paint a Dresser for a Cheap Makeover

 There are a million chalk paint furniture ideas that you can use to change up your home without spending a fortune.
 Now that you know how easy it is, you can find ways to use chalk paint all over your house.
 I’ve refinished bookcases, dressers, and even created several picture frames and painted them.
 The ways in which you can use chalk paint are endless!

-Did you find this tutorial helpful?
+Did you find this tutorial on my turning making my chalk paint dresser grey helpful?
 If so, comment below and show me your before and after furniture makeovers!
 I’d absolutely love to see them!

 Here are a couple of related articles I’m sure you’ll love: